-Under the Proposed Action, and Action Alternatives 1 and 2, there would be an increase in average monthly flows and natural seasonal flows would be restored.
-Tables

-23 and 24 present a comparison of estimated average monthly flows in the bypassed reaches of Old Cow Creek and South Cow Creek, respectively, under the existing license, Proposed Action, and alternatives, as they were calculated in the methods described in section 3.3.2.1, Water Quantity.
+Under the Proposed Action, and Action Alternatives 1 and 2, there would be an increase in average monthly flows in the reaches of Old Cow and South Cow Creeks that are currently bypassed for hydropower operations.
+Tables 24 and 25 present a comparison of estimated average monthly flows in the bypassed reaches of Old Cow Creek and South Cow Creek, respectively, under the existing license, Proposed Action, and alternatives, as they were calculated in the methods described in section 3.3.2.1, Water Quantity.